-- 1. Follow the instructions to initiate the installer and accept the Websense Subscription Agreement. - 2.
-Select Remote Filtering Server as the component to install, and then confirm your selection, if prompted. - 3.
-If a list displays IP addresses for multiple network cards (NICs), select the IP address for the NIC that Remote Filtering Server will use to communicate with other Websense components inside the network firewall. - 4.
+- 1. Follow the instructions to initiate the installer and accept the Forcepoint Subscription Agreement. - 2.
+If a list displays IP addresses for multiple network cards (NICs), select the IP address for the NIC that Remote Filtering Server will use to communicate with other web protection components inside the network firewall. - 3.
+Select Remote Filtering Server as the component to install, and then confirm your selection, if prompted. - 4.
 Enter the Policy Server IP address and Configuration Port.